Fer-Bonilla/Udacity-Data-Engineering-data-pipelines-with-airflow/README.md

   Log data: s3://udacity-dend/log_data

 ```
-Paths pointing to S3 buckets are defined in the dwh.dfg file.
+The data paths are defined into the Airflow enviroment connection vairables.

 ## Database Model